Figure: (a) 3D range scan of

 3D geometry with color images?, etc. Applications

-that benefit by this technology include: image retrieval in digital libraries,
+that benefit by this technology include: historical

 preservation, urban planning, google-type maps, architecture, navigation, virtual reality,